Mbicha/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 3: Check if leter is lower.
 Task 4: Check if a letter.
 Task 5: Prints the sign of a number.
+Task 6: A program that computes an abs value of an integer.